 - Vitamin E promotes healing.
 May be used on the skin once the wound has healed and new skin has formed.
 Higher doses may help heal burns.
 Talk to your doctor before taking vitamin E if you are scheduled to have surgery.
 Vitamin E may interact with a number of medications.
 Vitamin E may increase the risk of bleeding.
 If you take blood thinners, ask your doctor before taking vitamin E.

-- L-arginine has been used to improve healing time in surgery patients.
+- L-arginine has been used to improve healing time in after surgery.
 It has also been applied to the skin to help heal wounds.
 Use caution if you are prone to herpes outbreaks, and talk to your doctor.
 If you have asthma, take medication for high blood pressure, or use Viagra, ask your doctor before taking arginine.

 Certain herbal remedies may offer relief from symptoms and help wounds heal faster.
 Herbs are generally available as dried extracts (pills, capsules, or tablets), teas, or tinctures (alcohol extraction, unless otherwise noted).
 People with a history of alcoholism should not take tinctures.
 Dose for teas is 1 heaping tsp. per cup of water steeped for 10 minutes (roots need 20 minutes), unless otherwise noted.